 Your child needs you, as a parent, to expect them to help at home.
 They need to experience the satisfaction that comes from being independent and responsible.
 They need strong boundaries and effective discipline to develop their inner moral compass.
 That’s the only way they will grow up to be responsible, generous, decent and likeable.
 Just loving your child is not enough!

-The art of parenting is to love your child, just as they are.
+The art of parenting is to give unconditional love for your child, just as they are.
 But also, to steer your child towards success in life, with firm boundaries, and positive discipline.
-If you don’t know how to give these to your child, it’s important to explore how to do this, or seek additional help.
+If you don’t know how to give these to your child, it’s important to explore how to do this or seek additional help.
 To give your child the best start in life, and solid foundations for their future success.